toliver38/coun7er/countermeasures/CM0117_DisableOrMonitorConnectionManagerProfileInstaller.md

 ### Monitoring CMSTP

 If disabling the service is unfeasible in the environment, monitor any processes that call the executable.
-- Monitor process commandlines containing `cmstp.exe`.
+- Monitor process command lines containing `cmstp.exe`.
 - Monitor changes to directory where cmstp.exe is located, such as renaming or moving files.

 ## Associated Techniques